dixe/ChordExplorer/README.md

 Generate chord progressions by tag.
 Either random or given a key

+OR

+Make it a practice app
+Be able to define practice "pieces" (rythm and tabs/chord)

+Have users and be able to start and finish practices, and easily modify them store those in db with all info like
+* start
+* stop
+* order of pieces
+* time on each

 ## Backend haskell plus postgres?
 Store Chords with svg, name(s), tags, votes